-We applied certain limited procedures to the management's discussion and analysis, budgetary comparison information, schedule of changes in the Town's proportionate share of the net pension liability, schedule of Town contributions, and the notes to the required supplementary information, which are required supplementary information (RSI) that supplements the basic financial statements.
+We applied certain limited procedures to the management's discussion and analysis, budgetary comparison information, schedule of changes in the Town's proportionate share of the net OPEB liability, schedule of Town OPEB contributions, schedule of changes in the Town's proportionate share of the net pension liability, and schedule of Town pension contributions, which are required supplementary information (RSI) that supplements the basic financial statements.
 Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.

-We were engaged to report on the combining nonmajor governmental fund and fiduciary fund financial statements, which accompany the financial statements but are not RSI.
+We were engaged to report on the combining nonmajor governmental fund financial statements, which accompany the financial statements but are not RSI.
 With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.